LEARN JAPANESE WITH PIMSLEUR

 Yokohama is a city located south of Tokyo and has 3.6 million inhabitants.
 The city has an attractive area full of museums, parks, restaurants, shops and interesting architecture.

-A seaside town and a historic area full of old western-style buildings.
-Here you can find the famous Minato Mirai and other highlights that need to be on your trip itinerary.
+A seaside city and a historical area filled with ancient Western-style buildings.
+Here you will find the famous Minato Mirai and other highlights that must be included in your travel itinerary.

 20 things to do in yokohama